-Abstract on literature grade 5, with the use of ICT.
+Notes on literature grade 5, using ICT.

-Lesson objectives:
+Lesson Objectives:

 Educational: